KnpLabs/ControllerBehaviors/README.md

 ### crudable:

 Crudable trait is an abstract trait used internally by ORMBehavior and ODMBehavior.
-To use ORM persistence in your CRUD, just use ORMBehavior like below.
+ * To use Doctrine ORM persistence in your CRUD, just use ORMBehavior like below.
+ * To use Propel ORM persistence in your CRUD, just use PropelBehavior.

 ``` php